swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

     You can click on the list items to mark them as completed if needed.

+- [ ] The cloud provider Kubernetes cluster
 - [ ] The cloud provider S3 bucket
 - [ ] The cloud provider credentials
 - [ ] The cloud provider project
+- [ ] The GitHub or GitLab Personal Access Token
 - [ ] The GitHub or GitLab repository
-    - [ ] If you used GitLab, the Personal Access Token
 - [ ] The projects directories
     - [ ] The `a-guide-to-mlops-jupyter-notebook` directory
     - [ ] The `a-guide-to-mlops` directory